Empowering women in Aticco

 Head of Product at Ubeeqo

-From your perspective, what is the current situation of women in the labor market?
+From your perspective, what is the current situation of women in the workplace?

-The situation of women in the working world has improved considerably, but if we take the technological world as an example, the gender gap has widened in the last 20 years.
-In my opinion, this gap continues because of social norms and gender differences in education.
-If a man promotes his successes it is perceived as something positive, if a woman does it, she is classified as less competent, less socially attractive and even less employable.
-As long as there are stereotypes or tradition that encourages boys to be brave and girls to always be perfect, this gap will continue to exist.
+The situation of women in the workplace has improved considerably, but if we take the technological world as an example, the gender gap has widened in the last 20 years.
+In my opinion, this gap continues due to social norms and differences in education by sex.
+If a man promotes his successes, it is perceived as something positive, if a woman does, she is classified as less competent, less socially attractive and even less employable.
+As long as there are stereotypes or traditions that encourage boys to be brave and girls to always be perfect, this gap will continue to exist.

-Statistics confirm year after year that companies with at least one woman at the helm get higher ROI, lower leverage and better valuations.
-In that sense, startups have helped to change the norm, and I love to see more women every day making their ideas and dreams come true, contributing so much value, collaborating and making diversity the norm and not a trending topic.
+Statistics confirm year after year that companies with at least one woman in management obtain a higher return on investment, lower leverage and better valuations.
+In that sense, startups have helped to change the norm, and I love to see more and more women making their ideas and dreams come true every day, contributing so much value, collaborating and making diversity the norm and not a trending topic.

-What female references have inspired you in your career?
+Which female figures have inspired you in your career?

 Many women have inspired me in my career, from Ada Lovelace or Grace Hopper to Marissa Meyer or my mother and grandmothers.
-But they have not only inspired me for their contribution to the tech world, but for their character and fighting spirit, or for proving to the world that you can have a baby and still run a successful business.
-My mother, who was a pioneer in her field, taught me that you set your own limits, and that you should never let anyone tell you that you can't do it.
+But they have not only inspired me for their contribution to the technological world, but also for their character and fighting spirit, or for showing the world that you can have a baby and continue to run a company successfully.
+My mother, who was a pioneer in her field, taught me that you set your own limits, and that you should never let anyone tell you that you cannot achieve this.

-To date, working in the field of product management, I have not yet met a female CPO (chief product officer), so I hope that my list of female references will grow even longer in the future.
+To this day, working in the field of product management, I have not yet met a female CPO (chief product officer), so I hope that my list of female role models will increase even more in the future.

 Senior Business Developer at Localoo

-From your perspective, what is the current situation of women in the labor market?
+From your perspective, what is the current situation of women in the workplace?

-We continue to advance, I do not want to say »we continue to fight», because I consider that it is not a fight, it is a process of awareness.
-If something has shown us the »Me Too» is that many of our colleagues were not »aware» of the inequalities, of the micro machismo at work, of the normalization of certain criteria, behaviors and comments.
+We continue to move forward; I don't want to say we're 'still fighting' because I don't see it as a fight, but as a process of raising awareness.
+If the 'Me Too' movement has shown us anything, it's that many of our colleagues were not 'aware' of the inequalities, the micro-machismo in the workplace, the normalization of certain criteria, behaviors, and comments.

-We continue to move forward, yes, together, thanks to the fearless voices that open debates and also the support that is being given from the male environment, coworkers.
-Because this is not a fight of the sexes, it is not a fight of one side against the other, it is a social change that requires collaboration between all of us.
-Any significant and permanent change comes from the hand of everyone.
+We continue to move forward, yes, together, thanks to the fearless voices that open debates and also the support being given from the male environment, work colleagues.
+Since this is not a battle of the sexes, it is not a fight of one side against the other, it is a social change that requires collaboration between everyone.
+Any significant and permanent change comes from everyone.

 According to my personal experience in the working world: